 Active service members and veterans have access to unique loan opportunities offered by several lenders.
 Here are three such lenders that offer the best consolidation loans.

-1. USAA: USAA offers a number of financial services to military personnel and their families.
+1. USAA: The United Services Automobile Association (USAA) offers a number of financial services to military personnel and their families.
 They offer personal loans that can be used for consolidating your debts.

 2. Navy Federal Credit Union: This credit union has been serving veterans and military families since 1933.
 It offers personal loans that are a good fit for consolidation.